Kubernetes 1.23: Pod Security Graduates to Beta

 To summarize the process:

-• Update all existing PSPs to be non-mutating
+- Update all existing PSPs to be non-mutating

-• Apply Pod Security policies in warn or audit mode
+- Apply Pod Security policies in

-• Upgrade Pod Security policies to enforce mode
+mode - Upgrade Pod Security policies to

 Listed as "optional future extensions" and currently out of scope, SIG Auth has kicked around the idea of providing a tool to assist with migrations.
 More details in the KEP.